chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 Version: 2.0.0

-Date Last Modified: 2021-06-07
+Date Last Modified: 2021-06-07 **EDITOR NOTE**: *Update before publishing*

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED" "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14), [RFC2119](https://www.rfc-editor.org/rfc/rfc2119.txt), and [RFC8174](https://www.rfc-editor.org/rfc/rfc8174.txt) when, and only when, they appear in all capitals, as shown here.

 ## Background

 cellxgene aims to support the publication, sharing, and exploration of single-cell datasets.
 Building on those published datasets, cellxgene seeks to create references of the phenotypes and composition of cells that make up human tissues.

 Creating references from multiple datasets requires some harmonization of metadata and features in the cellxgene Data Portal.
-But if that harmonization is too onerous, it will burden the goal of rapid data sharing.

-cellxgene balances publishing and reference creation needs by requiring datasets hosted in the cellxgene Data Portal to include a small set of metadata readily available from data submitters.
+But if that harmonization is too onerous, it will burden the goal of rapid data sharing. cellxgene balances publishing and reference creation needs by requiring datasets hosted in the cellxgene Data Portal to include a small set of metadata readily available from data submitters.

 This document describes the schema, a type of contract, that cellxgene requires all datasets to adhere to so that it can enable searching, filtering, and integration of datasets it hosts.